-Reversible apparently glucocorticoid-induced ascites in two dogs
+Reversible apparently glucocorticoid-induced ascites in dogs: 2024 update

 This is the second dog I’ve seen with presumed immune-mediated thrombocytopaenia treated with high doses of prednisolone which developed marked hepatomegaly accompanied by significant volume of ascites.